Sharing the Road with Pedestrians: Right-of-Way, Crossings and PenaltiesUpdated Nov. 20, 2020

 Most drivers would define a pedestrian as a person on-foot using sidewalks and crosswalks.
 Remember that road workers are pedestrians too.
 In fact, they are among the most likely to sustain injuries as the result of an auto-pedestrian accident.

 When approaching any road work area, drive slowly and follow the instructions you are given by the road workers – without argument.
-Careless drivers injure thousands of road workers every year, despite the orange signs, safety equipment, flags and high-visibility jackets which are used at these sites.
+Careless drivers injure thousands of road workers every year, despite the orange signs, safety equipment, flags and high-visibility jackets that are used at these sites.

 Driving irresponsibly around a road work zone is a serious offense, for which traffic violation penalties are often doubled.
 Double fines may also apply to any zone in which the local traffic authority has set up temporary restrictions.
 Getting held up by traffic restrictions can be frustrating, but keep in mind that failing to follow the rules will achieve nothing but a hefty fine and a whole lot of trouble.